honeymustard/realty-api/README.md

 ```

 ## Usage
+The API uses bearer authentication with Json web tokens and requires the
+consumer to have a valid user in the users collection.

-Connect to the API with a JavaScript client.
+Connecting to the API with a JavaScript client.

 ```javascript
 fetch('http://localhost:5000/api/auth/token', {